 The Luteal Phase

 Your hormones are at their highest levels during this phase.
-If an egg has been successfully fertilized, the hormone levels decrease, taking you back to phase one — your period — and the cycle starts all over again.
+If an egg hasn’t been successfully fertilized, the hormone levels decrease, taking you back to phase one — your period — and the cycle starts all over again.

 During the luteal phase, you’re essentially prepping your body for the hormonal dip that occurs during your period.
 Opt for serotonin-boosting foods with plenty of Vitamin B that can help keep your brain happy, to help safeguard you against those dreaded mood swings as your hormones begin to deplete.
 Leafy greens, almonds, quinoa, and even dark chocolate are a good idea.
 Exercise-wise, stable workouts that keep you strong, such as strength training or Pilates, are the way to go.